Here's a sample mission statement:

 Deciding your target audience

 Start off by targeting those people who are already most receptive.
-Just because someone is on board with Diversity and Inclusion (D&I) generally does not mean they would not benefit greatly from more self-reflection, systemic analysis, historical reading, examples of allyship behavior, and skill building practice.
+Just because someone is generally on board with diversity, equity, inclusion (DEI) generally does not mean they would not benefit greatly from more self-reflection, systemic analysis, historical reading, examples of allyship behavior, and skill building practice.

 Put two people in charge of the allyship initiative – one from the underrepresented group, and the other from the overrepresented group (e.g. a woman of color and a white man).
-Create an allyship executive committee position and appoint one of the two initiative leads.
+Create an allyship executive committee position (i.e. a VP position on the Women in Business board) and appoint one of the two initiative leads.
 To hold the allyship group accountable, make sure that all events and programming get run by the executive committee (in large sweeps, not every detail) .

-For each distinct event or program, have a program lead.
-The initiative leads will support the program leads.
+For each distinct program, have two program leads (from an under- and over-represented group).
+The two initiative leads will support the program leads.
 The program leads will ensure their area of responsibility happens.
 For example, you'd have a lead for each of the different events and programs with blue headings in the next section.
-It may sound like overkill to have someone only in charge of print materials, but it's not!
+Because people are overworked and overwhelmed, providing a distinct, doable, and meaningful opportunity for them to help matters a lot.

 Events and programming

-You don't want to take on too much, but you also want to have enough that your program has life to it.
+You don't want to take on too much too soon, but you also want to have enough that your program has life to it.
 Below are the events and programs I recommend you start with.